cdcZhouHao/Marmot-gut-DNA-virome/README.md

 This repository contains all data and materials used for generating figures in the manuscript:

-**"Deciphering the marmot gut virome: antimicrobial potential, metabolic contribution, and the dissemination risk of antibiotic resistance genes"**
+**"Deciphering the DNA Virome in Marmot Gut: Antimicrobial Potential, Metabolic Contribution, and the Dissemination Risk of Antibiotic Resistance Genes"**

 as well as viral sequences analyzed in this study.